ManishaDubey1985/ManishaDubeyPortfolio/README.md

 To send an email on submitting the contact request.

 ## Technologies Used
-•	HTML5
+-	HTML5
-o	The project uses HTML5 to create the basic elements and content of my website.
+ -	The project uses HTML5 to create the basic elements and content of my website.
-•	CSS3
+-	CSS3
-o	The project uses CSS3 to add custom styles to the elements and content of my website.
+ -	The project uses CSS3 to add custom styles to the elements and content of my website.
-•	Bootstrap v4.3
+-	Bootstrap v4.3
-o	The project uses Bootstrap v4.3 to add a responsive grid system, prebuilt components, plugins built on jQuery, and Bootstrap styles to my website, before adding my custom styles.
+ -	The project uses Bootstrap v4.3 to add a responsive grid system, prebuilt components, plugins built on jQuery, and Bootstrap styles to my website, before adding my custom styles.
-•	JavaScript
+-	JavaScript
-o	The project uses JavaScript from Bootstrap which is required to add functionality to some of Bootstrap's components.
+ -	The project uses JavaScript from Bootstrap which is required to add functionality to some of Bootstrap's components.
-•	Git
+-	Git
-o	I've used Git as a version control system to regularly add and commit changes made to project in Cloud9, before pushing them to GitHub.
+ -	I've used Git as a version control system to regularly add and commit changes made to project in Cloud9, before pushing them to GitHub.
-•	GitHub
+-	GitHub
-o	I've used GitHub as a remote repository to push and store the committed changes to my project from Git.
+ -	I've used GitHub as a remote repository to push and store the committed changes to my project from Git.
 I've also used GitHub pages to deploy my website in a live environment.

 ### Testing
-•	Tested all the pages on different devices and working fine.
+-	Tested all the pages on different devices and working fine.
-•	While testing through GIT pages website, the post method not working on the contact form submission and getting the error ‘405 NOT Allowed’.
+-	While testing through GIT pages website, the post method not working on the contact form submission and getting the error ‘405 NOT Allowed’.
-•	Through my research, I found that it is not supported by GITHUB.
+-	Through my research, I found that it is not supported by GITHUB.
-Reference: html - why does it show Error 405 Not Allowed using Github pages - Stack Overflow Deployment
+Reference: <html - why does it show Error 405 Not Allowed using Github pages - Stack Overflow>

+## Deployment

-## The hosting platform that I've used for my project is GitHub Pages.
+The hosting platform that I've used for my project is GitHub Pages.
 To deploy my website to GitHub pages, I used the following steps:

 1. Created the repository on GITHUB named: ManishaDubeyPortfolio
 2. Initialised Git using the git init command.
 3. Cloned repository using git clone ManishaDubeyPortfolio